Geertvdc/setup-hub/README.md

-# setup-Hub
+# setup-hub

-This github action allows for installation of the Github hub CLI to be used in your actions pipeline.
+This github action allows for installation of the [Github hub CLI](https://github.com/github/hub) to be used in your actions pipeline.

 # Usage